CenterOnBudget/getcensus/README.md

 getcensus is a Stata package to load American Community Survey (ACS) estimates from the U.S. Census Bureau API into Stata.

+To learn more about getcensus, please visit the getcensus documentation at [centeronbudget.github.io/getcensus/](https://centeronbudget.github.io/getcensus/).

 ## Getting started